 Stage 1: London Cemetery, Shelby County, Indiana.
 Design and stake out of new lots in the north end of the cemetery property was contracted by the Moral Township Trustee.
 The northernmost area of this property has very few older monuments and several visible depressions indicating unmarked burials; however, anecdotal information suggested that this section of the property may have been used more extensively for indigient burials that today remain unmarked.
 Stage 1 set out to establish extensions of existing rows into the easternmost area of the north section with new lots conforming with the existing cemetery layout.
 Vacant areas were investigated non-invasively using intensive metal detection methodology.
 Subsurface imaging with GPR ensured that all lots designated for future use would be situated so as to not disturb existing graves.

 Stage 2 will complete the project with similar investigation methods and establishment of new lots within the western area of the north section during 2018.

-The 2017 project entries above demonstrate the various facets of cemetery investigation that HAR personnel are capable of and may provide in a timely manner.
+The recent project entries above demonstrate the various facets of cemetery investigation that HAR personnel are capable of and may provide in a timely manner.
 Whether your project involves accurate site mapping and documentation only; design and layout of new lots, or requires a comprehensive subsurface study of a cemetery for the purpose of reactivation, HAR can assess your needs and provide you with the cost effective services you need to better understand and utilize the properties under your control.

 This page is updated infrequently.
 Please check back periodically and more recent HAR projects will be added.